 Most of the energy that New Yorkers use comes from natural gas or petroleum.
 1/3rd is obtained from nuclear sources, and about 20% is obtained from the 180 hydroelectric facilities in and around the state.
 Wind generates 2% of the city’s energy, while solar and renewables like biomass generate about 2%.
 Coal generates less than 1%.
 As I write this, New York City is setting new standards for buildings: by 2024, buildings will be required to meet emissions limits or face expensive fines.

 New York State’s Clean Energy Standard was revised this year to require 100% carbon-free electricity by 2040.
-The US Energy Information Administration claims 29% of New York’s in-state generation at both large- and small-scale facilities comes from renewable sources.
-Distilling and abstracting through mapping has been essential to the way many people see and make sense of impact in a complex, plural world.
+The US Energy Information Administration claims 29% of New York’s in-state generation.
+This happens at both large- and small-scale facilities and comes from renewable sources.